nargallegos/CoPilotGame/README.md

-nargallegos: write a readme file explaining that I am testing copilot by making a game with pygame

-GitHub Copilot: # My Pygame Project

 This project is a test of GitHub Copilot, an AI programming assistant.
 I am using it to assist me in developing a game using Pygame, a set of Python modules designed for writing video games.

 ## About the Game

 The game is currently under development.
-More details will be added as the project progresses.
+Copilot decided we are going to use Snake as the foundation of our ever evolving game.

+## TODO:
+- [ ] Time based food spawning
+- [ ] Color change spawning

 ## Setup and Installation